Home » Posts tagged 'international monetary fund' (Page 13)

 The Right Price for Preserving Our Climate

-WASHINGTON, DC – When world leaders convene in Paris this week for the United Nations Climate Change Conference, their task will be to reach a global agreement on curbing greenhouse-gas emissions.
-A successful outcome, demonstrating that countries can work together for the good of the planet, would send a powerful message of hope to the world – and to the people of Paris, who remain unbowed after the recent terrorist attacks.
+The Right Price for Preserving Our Climate WASHINGTON, DC – When world leaders convene in Paris this week for the United Nations Climate Change Conference, their task will be to reach a global agreement on curbing greenhouse-gas emissions.
+A successful outcome, demonstrating that countries can work together for the good of the planet, would send […]

 USA Losing Sovereignty to World Fiscal Mismanagement

-The IMF and many economists (domestic and foreign) are now warning that a rate hike by the U.S. Federal Reserve, no matter when, will spark a major economic crisis in the emerging markets.
-They see this crisis being ripe for countries with high budget deficits, such as Turkey, as well as commodity-based economies.
-This includes the oil exporters such as Russia and even Saudi Arabia who has now begun to issue debt.
+USA Losing Sovereignty to World Fiscal Mismanagement The IMF and many economists (domestic and foreign) are now warning that a rate hike by the U.S. Federal Reserve, no matter when, will spark a major economic crisis in the emerging markets.
+They see this crisis being ripe for countries with high budget deficits, such as Turkey, […]

 50 Ways to Leave the Euro: Greece and the Global Crisis